 It was 1917, and the United States had recently entered World War I. Part of the war effort saw the establishment of an airfield in the swampy lowlands between the eastern city limits of Mount Clemens, Michigan, and Lake St. Clair.
 Military aircraft piloted by members of the 8th and 9th Aero Squadrons were first seen aloft over the city on July 9.
 In more than nine decades of existence, the novelty has not worn off.

 Although Selfridge Field has gone through many incarnations, which have brought it from its birth as a fledging army airfield to its current role as an Air National Guard Base, the heartbeat of an institution engaged in making history has never left it.

-After training thousands of aerial gunners and hundreds of aircraft mechanics during World War I, Selfridge Field was nearly closed during the post-Armistice draw down.
-However, its importance and potential value was evaluated and outright purchase of the installation in 1921 was recommended.
-The following year opened a new and exciting chapter when the First Pursuit Group, a highly decorated organization which numbered among its members several World War I aerial aces, made Selfridge Field its new headquarters.
+After training thousands of aerial gunners and hundreds of aircraft mechanics during World War I, Selfridge Field was nearly closed during the post-Armistice drawdown.
+However, its importance and potential value were evaluated and outright purchase of the installation in 1921 was recommended.
+The following year opened a new and exciting chapter when the First Pursuit Group, a highly decorated organization that numbered among its members several World War I aerial aces, made Selfridge Field its new headquarters.